 - the chemical used in a deep chemical peel is phenol which can lighten your skin that’s treated, referred to in the industry as post-inflammatory pigmentation

-- it is also important to note, with this kind of peel, your new skin can lose its ability to tan normally
+- it is also important to note with this kind of peel; your new skin can lose its ability to tan normally

-- it is essential to have an experienced practitioner perform a phenol peel, as the depth of penetration is determined by the level of frosting and can quickly cause negative side effects, especially if not administered correctly
+- it is essential to have an experienced practitioner perform a phenol peel, as the depth of penetration is determined by the level of frosting and can quickly cause adverse side effects, especially if not administered correctly

-- if you have very dark skin
+- If you have very dark skin,

 - if you have inflammatory rashes

-if you have insulin-dependent diabetes
+- if you have insulin-dependent diabetes

 Phenol peels can have hazardous side effects; if you have a heart condition, for example, the absorption of phenol through your skin can result in nerve damage and a change in heart rhythms, which can be fatal.